jfhbrook/susitna/README.md

   - An ADR on type-aware bytecode
   - Potentially make compiler type-aware
 - IOError for unknown channel in Host
-- Narrower types for AST nodes
-  - Will require improvements to citree
 - Comparisons syntax polish
   - Support `=` and `==` but warn on the former
   - Support `!=` and `<>` but warn on the former